namrah2804/bellabeat-case-study/data/data_inventory.md

 ### Minute-Level Activity and Sleep Files
 These datasets were excluded because:
-- They are highly granular and not necessary for answering high-level marketing questions.
+- They are highly granular and not necessary, to keep the work aligned with the marketing-focused business questions and to prioritise interpretable daily trends for non-technical stakeholders
 - Daily-level summaries are more appropriate for stakeholder communication and strategic insights.

+ Minute-level analysis can be added later to explore time-of-day engagement and wear-time patterns.

 ### Redundant Daily Files (Steps-only, Calories-only)
 These were excluded because their information is already included in `dailyActivity_merged.csv`, making them unnecessary duplicates.